nus-cs2103-AY2122S1/ip/docs/README.md

 ### 7.`deadline <task> /by <time>` - Add a task of type deadline.

-Duke creates a new task of type deadline and adds it into the list.
+Hyddd creates a new task of type deadline and adds it into the list.

 Example of usage: